vimcolorschemes/worker/README.md

 pip install -r requirements.txt
 ```

-You should be good to go to run the script, but there's a couple things left to talk about.
+#### Get your Github Personnal Access Token

-Github API has a quite short rate limit for unauthenticated calls (60 for core API calls).
+Since GitHub's API has a quite short rate limit for unauthenticated calls (60 for core API calls).
 I highly recommend setting up authentication (5000 calls for core API calls) to avoid wait times when you reach the limit.

 To do that, you first need to create your personal access token with permissions to read public repositories.
 Follow instructions on how to do that [here](https://help.github.com/en/github/authenticating-to-github/creating-a-personal-access-token-for-the-command-line).

-The last thing you need to do is setup your environment variables.
+####  Set up the environment variables

+A template dotenv file (`.template.env`) is available at root.

-Copy the template environment file using `cp .template.env .env`, and then update the values to your needs
+Copy it using `cp .template.env .env` and update the values to your needs (read the comments).

-> Note: The non-Github stuff is a set of recommended values to make development effective.
-They can be altered with.
+> TIP: Read the comments on the template dotenv file.

 Then source it: